SAP and Bosch team up on Internet of Things

-WALLDORF, Germany Europe's biggest software firm SAP (SAPG.DE) and German car parts maker Robert Bosch [ROBG.UL] have signed an agreement to partner to connect everything from screwdrivers to cars to the internet.
+WALLDORF, Germany (Reuters) - Europe's biggest software firm SAP (SAPG.DE) and German car parts maker Robert Bosch [ROBG.UL] have signed an agreement to partner to connect everything from screwdrivers to cars to the internet.

 The companies said on Wednesday they will combine Bosch's platform and SAP's back-end software to connect vehicles, manufacturing machinery and tools of Bosch customers.